ArsenalPremier League

 Arsenal right-back Hector Bellerin has called for team unity after Granit Xhaka threw a temper tantrum in reaction to a whirl of boos at the Emirates.
 The game ended in a 2-2 draw.

-The scene appeared to be a culmination of frustration by the Arsenal fans reacting to the team's capitulation after going two goals up on Crystal Palace.
+The scene appeared to be a culmination of frustration by the Arsenal fans reacting to the team's capitulation after going two up on Crystal Palace.
 Xhaka — the team's captain — appeared to become the lightning rod for the club's poor form.

 The Swiss international reacted by throwing the captain's armband on the ground, telling fans to “f**k off,” and cupping his hand over his ears.
 He ripped off his kit before storming past Emery right down to the tunnel.